 Wix eCommerce - create your online store

 In the website builder market, Wix’s eCommerce integration is right there at the top.
 There are plenty of top-notch features available with the cheapest, $23-a-month eCommerce plan, such as no limits on how many products you can sell, and abandoned cart recovery for your users.
 You can also accept bookings, take online orders, and sell tickets to events, without signing up for a more expensive plan, or an additional premium service.
 You can see how Wix compares to other online store builders in our best eCommerce website builders' overview.

 Adding and managing products

 A simple Store Products menu lets you see and add the products to your website.
-There, you can easily choose between the physical product, i.e., a shippable product, or a digital product, i.e., a downloadable product.
+There, you can easily choose between a physical product, i.e., a shippable product, or a digital product, i.e., a downloadable product.

 Once you are in, add all the details – that means images, videos, name, price, sale price (if any), options, etc.